 Help your students understand the symbolism in the novel with these card fold organizers.
 In this printable, you will receive six cards that print on three pieces of paper.
 The handout also includes a detailed answer key to aid in checking answers or classroom discussions.

 The Color Red – strong emotions such as danger and excitement

-Gabriel – too young to understand the rigid rules of the community.
+Gabriel – is too young to understand the rigid rules of the community.
 His innocence is a symbol of hope.
-He stands for a brighter future, a way to change the society.
+He stands for a brighter future, a way to change society.

 The Sled – symbolizes both pleasure and pain.
 In the end, Jonas finds a real sled which he rides into his new life.
 This time the sled symbolizes freedom from the past and entry into a new world.

-Light Colored Eyes – people associate eyes as a way of seeing inside a person.
+Light-Colored Eyes – people associate eyes with a way of seeing inside a person.

 The River – symbolizes many things.
 It can be a border between the community and Elsewhere.
 It is a peaceful place to meditate.
 The river can also be dangerous and destructive.
-All-in-all the river is a boundary or a dividing line between the society and freedom and life and death.
+All in all the river is a boundary or a dividing line between society and freedom and life and death.

-The Giver – symbolizes choice and freedom to the community by releasing the memories to everyone.
+The Giver – symbolizes choice and freedom to the community by releasing memories to everyone.